How we're delivering on the commitments made in our prospectus for a renewed CBI.

 Board refresh

-- Anna Marks and Vivian Hunt have left the CBI Board (unrelated to events of 2023)
+- Anna Marks, Vivian Hunt and Lord Bilimoria stood down from the CBI Board having come to the end of their term (unrelated to events of 2023)

-- Victoria Cochrane has joined the CBI Board as a Non-Executive Director and Chair of the newly revamped Audit and Risk Committee.
+- Victoria Cochrane joined the CBI Board as Senior Independent Director and Chair of the newly revamped Audit and Risk Committee

 External governance review

-- The main reforms to the CBI’s governance will come in any recommendations from the formally commissioned external review being conducted by Ffion Hague
+- The main reforms to the CBI’s governance will come in any recommendations from the formally commissioned external review being conducted by Ffion Hague, an expert in board evaluation

 - On 29 August 2023 the CBI Board received and discussed the findings from the external governance review from Ffion

-- The discussion focussed on key recommendations around the Board reporting back into the CBI Chairs' Committee, the creation of a Senior Non-Executive Director role and an elected Chair of the Chairs' Committee to be separate from the CBI President.
+- The discussion focussed on key recommendations around the Board reporting back into the CBI Chairs' Committee, the creation of a Senior Independent Director role and an elected Chair of the Chairs' Committee to be separate from the CBI President

 Renewed terms of reference for the Board and Audit Committee